mathematisse/mathematisse/README.md

 - [UML_to_C](link-to-project-1): A generator of .c and .h files from a special class-diagram
 - [Libmycode](link-to-project-6): My personnal C library
 - [Code_Mall](link-to-project-1): Bash tool using UML_to_C & Libmycode to help start C projects
+- [UDots](https://github.com/mathematisse/Udots) A Template & Library for Unity projects using DOTS packages
 #### Games
 - [My_Hunter](link-to-project-2): An Epitech project done on CSFML.
 - [HSSD2](https://github.com/mathematisse/HSSD): A game made in a week-end during the Epitech Jam 1 *(team of 5)*